bastienchabal/gmail-mcp/docs/notes.md

 # Gmail MCP Server Implementation Notes

+## Calendar Event Attendee Fix (2025-03-12)

+Fixed an issue where calendar events couldn't be created without specifying attendees:

+1. **Issue**: Claude was reporting an error when trying to create calendar events without attendees, stating that attendee information was required.

+2. **Root Cause**: The Google Calendar API requires at least one attendee for certain event types, but our implementation wasn't automatically adding the user as an attendee.

+3. **Fix**:
+   - Added a new `get_user_email()` function to retrieve the user's email address from their Gmail profile
+   - Modified the `create_calendar_event_object()` function to always add the user's email as an attendee
+   - Added logic to avoid duplicate attendees if the user's email was already in the attendee list

+4. **Improvement**: Users can now create personal calendar events without explicitly specifying attendees, as the system automatically adds them as an attendee.

+## Calendar Date Parsing Bug Fix (2025-03-12)

+Fixed a critical bug in the calendar date parsing logic that was causing events scheduled for "tomorrow" to be created for today's date instead:

+1. **Issue**: When users asked Claude to create an event for "tomorrow at 9am", the event was being created for today's date (March 12) instead of tomorrow (March 13).

+2. **Root Cause**: The date parsing logic in `parse_natural_language_datetime()` was only handling the exact string "tomorrow" but not variations like "tomorrow at 9am".

+3. **Fix**:
+   - Changed `elif datetime_str == "tomorrow":` to `elif "tomorrow" in datetime_str:`
+   - Added special handling for time components in the "tomorrow" case
+   - Added detailed debug logging to track the date calculations

+4. **Testing**: Created a test script (`debug/test_date_parsing.py`) to verify that all date formats are correctly parsed, especially "tomorrow at 9am".

+5. **Logging Improvements**: Set the default log level to DEBUG for better troubleshooting of date parsing issues.

+This fix ensures that when users ask Claude to create calendar events for "tomorrow", the events are correctly created for the next day, not the current day.

+## Calendar Processor Implementation (2024-03-12)

+Added a new `calendar/processor.py` module to improve date/time handling for calendar events.
+This module provides:

+1. **Natural Language Date/Time Parsing**: Robust parsing of various date/time formats including natural language expressions like "tomorrow at 9am" or "next monday 3-4pm".

+2. **Timezone Handling**: Proper timezone detection and handling to ensure events are created in the user's local timezone.

+3. **All-Day Event Detection**: Automatic detection of all-day events based on the start and end times.

+4. **Meeting Time Suggestions**: New functionality to suggest available meeting times based on the user's calendar.

+5. **Event Time Range Parsing**: Support for time ranges in a single string (e.g., "tomorrow 3-4pm").

+These improvements address issues where Claude would try to use natural language date strings directly with the Google Calendar API, causing errors or incorrect event creation.
+The new module ensures that all date/time inputs are properly parsed and formatted before being sent to the API.

+Also added a new `suggest_meeting_times` tool that allows Claude to find available time slots in the user's calendar for scheduling meetings.

+Updated the existing `list_calendar_events` tool to use the new processor for better date/time handling and improved display formatting.

 ## Token Storage Fix (2024-03-12)

 Fixed an issue with token storage when running in Claude Desktop: